uninitlzd/mini-project-user-management/README.md

 # mini-project-user-management

-This repository includes backend and frontend code, implemented using Laravel, Vue 3, and TailwindCSS
+This repository includes backend and frontend code, implemented using Laravel, Laravel Passport for Auth, Vue 3, and TailwindCSS

 ## Installation